CZ-NIC/fred-docs/Features/General/ObjectLocking.rst

 Object locking
 --------------

-Object locking stands for enhanced security settings of registrable objects that a registrant can request from the Registry directly.
+Object locking (also known as Registry lock) stands for enhanced security settings of registrable objects that a registrant can request from the Registry directly.

 To submit a request to lock an object, a registrant uses the "Public Request" website form.
 However, an extra electronically signed email or